TandoorRecipes/open-tandoor-data/README.md

 ## Datatypes
 This repository contains different datatypes which have the following schema.

+All objects in each nesting depth can have the attribute `comment` or `comment_*` which should not be consumed by any parser and allows adding editor notes to objects.

 ### Food
 Food is the central data object which has relations to almost every other object.
 ```json